top of page

 The adjective 'emollient' has its etymological origins in Latin.
 It is derived from the Latin word 'emolliens,' which is the present participle of 'emollire,' consisting of 'e-' meaning 'out' or 'thoroughly,' and 'molliere,' meaning 'to soften.'
 In its original sense, 'emollient' described substances or agents that soften and soothe the skin.
 Over time, this term evolved to also describe approaches or behaviors that are soothing, calming, or conciliatory, with the intention of avoiding confrontation or anger.
 Thus, the etymology of 'emollient' highlights its roots in the idea of softening or mollifying, which extends metaphorically to describe a peaceful and pacifying manner, as seen in its linguistic heritage.

-Quiz: Find the meaning of the adjective emollient:
+Find the correct meaning of the adjective emollient:

 Try Again!